Picovoice/picovoice/README.md

 npm install @picovoice/picovoice-node
 ```

 The SDK provides the `Picovoice` class.
-Create an instance of this class using a Porcupine keyword (with `.ppn` suffix)
+Create an instance of this class using a Porcupine keyword (with `.ppn` extension)
-and Rhino context file (with `.rhn` suffix), as well as callback functions that will be invoked on wake word detection
+and Rhino context file (with `.rhn` extension), as well as callback functions that will be invoked on wake word detection
 and command inference completion events, respectively:

 ```javascript